FlyingDiver/Indigo-radiora2/README.md

 5. Operating and monitoring status of the Lutron devices from Indigo should be self-explanatory.

-##Limitations in plugin version 2.0.0
+##Plugin Limitations

 1. Main repeater phantom buttons can be set up in multiple ways but the plugin currently only supports On/Off commands.
 So, for example, if a phantom button is defined as a toggle, clicking its On button in Indigo will turn the device on and clicking On again will turn it off.
 Indigo’s Off button will have no effect on a phantom button that’s defined as a toggle.

 1. The Lutron fan switches have four fan speeds (low, medium, medium-high, and high) but only three of these speeds are selectable from the Indigo GUI.

+1. Only one main repeater is currently supported for Radio Ra 2 systems.
+The plugin works with dual main repeaters, but the only the phantom buttons from the primary repeater (Integration ID 1) are accessible.

 ### Indigo 7 Only

-This plugin only works under Indigo 7 or greater.
+Version 7.0.0 and later of this plugin require Indigo 7 or greater.